DougSalt/gpg/paper/paper.md

     - Doug Salt
     - Gary Polhill
 abstract: "A description of a NetLogo plugin and the reasoning behind its design and implmentation.
 The plugin makes use of Gnu's Pretty Good Privacy software suite to encrypt arbitary data sources in Netlogo.
 This both secures the data to a reasonable degree and protects any sensitive data that might be in use for a publically available model."
-keywords: "NetLogo, PGP, GnuPGP, Privacy, Security"
+keywords: "NetLogo, PGP, GPGP, Privacy, Security"
 subtitle: "Securing NetLogo Data Sources"
 project: MDT
 ---